AgileVentures/av-static-website/source/blog_articles/2017-09-20-av-ecosystem-review-why-is-acceptance-testing-so-time-consuming.html.markdown

 ![](https://www.dropbox.com/s/n2m1i3skeu12szp/Screenshot%202017-09-20%2010.25.54.png?dl=1)

 so I'm guessing I need to move this code to somewhere it might more reliably be run.
 It clearly runs in the browser - ah, it looks like the ES6 interpolation I used might not be working ... yes, that was it - okay - this is a great step forward.  being able to see JS errors in capybara tests, yay!

+And so now the interactive parts of the test past, and I am onto errors that are all about me making sure that the data has been stored and updated correctly.
+Tomorrow's work is clear ...